What deep learning is and how it works

 deep, learning, artificial, Intelligence, deep, learning, artificial, intelligence

-Artificial intelligence (AI =Artificial Intelligence) is a revolution in technology today, and the term implies the ability of a machine to reproduce cognitive of a person, such as learning, planning and creativity.
+Artificial Intelligence (AI = Artificial Intelligence) is a revolution in technology today, and the term implies the ability of a machine to reproduce a person's cognitive functions, such as learning, design and creativity.

-Artificial intelligence makes machines able to "understand" their environment, to solve and act towards achieving a specific goal.
+Artificial intelligence enables machines to "understand" their environment, solve problems, and act toward a specific goal.

 artificial